 Why isn’t the earliest sunset on the year’s shortest day?
-You have to think about it in terms of solar noon or midday, the time midway between sunrise and sunset, when the sun reaches its highest point for the day.
+To understand it, try thinking about it in terms of solar noon or midday, the time midway between sunrise and sunset, when the sun reaches its highest point for the day.

 A clock ticks off exactly 24 hours from one noon to the next.
 But the actual days – as measured by the spin of the Earth – are rarely exactly 24 hours long.